Modal Auxiliary Words are can, may, shall, will, must, ought to, used to, need, and dare. They do not have’ forms or -ed participles.

 Need

-- Bijan need not go there.
+- John need not go there.

 - We need not do this work.

-- Rumpita need not come here anymore.
+- Peter need not come here anymore.

 - You need not have waited so long.

-- Rohit need not worry.
+- Alisha need not worry.

 - I need not have bought it.